galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 However, this file can't be used as it is to compute ```Species-Population``` metrics as it may contain data for several populations of the same species that do not interact with each other.
 Therefore, we have to work on the three original tabular files for the ```Species-Population``` analysis.
-In order to avoid mixing up the four data files, we'll add a tag to each file :
+In order to avoid mixing up the four data files, we'll add a tag to each file:
  - tag `#Concatenate` to the concatenated and filtered file containing the three surveys
  - tag `#EVHOE` to the tabular data file of the EVHOE survey
  - tag `#BITS` to the tabular data file of the BITS survey